Does size matter when it comes to video cameras?

 The small camera

 When time-lapses are required, we use sturdy, reliable Go-Pro cameras.
 These are smaller than a mobile phone and can be securely mounted to capture long periods of time.
+The 4K video timelapse feature means that getting a timelapse is quick and easy and adds a whole new level of production value to a video.

 Broadcast quality video footage

-On all of our shoots, we bring along hard-drive recorders.
+This isn’t a problem because I bring along hard-drive recorders.
 These take a broadcast quality image straight out of the camera, ready for editing by broadcast companies.
 They also serve as fantastic monitors for our camera crew and for you – the client – so that you can see what’s going on moment-by-moment during the shoot.

 For more information about our camera equipment, or to request a full kit-list, please get in touch.